 Gold.
 Sometimes referred to as apricot, like the colour of the inside of a ripe apricot.
 Yum………It varies in shades to a rich gold.
 This colour may fade as the dog ages.
 The nose pigment is black.

 Caramel ranges from rich gold to deep red with even colour over the entire body.
 Nose pigment is rose.

 Red.
 These dogs are a solid rich red colour with the colour the same from root to outer coat.
 Reds can fade with aging.
 The nose pigment is black and is a rare colour group.

 Black. is solid without a sprinkling of any other colour through the coat.
-Nose pigment is black.
+The nose pigment is black.

 Chocolate.
 Is dark and rich in colour and their nose pigment matches their coat.

 Cafe.
 Is milk chocolate to silver beige in colour with nose pigment matching the coat colour.

 Partis.
 They are 50% white with patches of any of the above colours.
 The nose pigment reflects the solid colour.

 In Labradoodles, you should expect to see health clearances from the Orthopedic Foundation for Animals (OFA) for hip dysplasia (with a score of fair or better), You can confirm health clearances by checking the OFA web site (offa.org).

 Labradoodles do not need a lot of exercises.
 They have fairly low energy levels, although there are exceptions to every rule.
 To keep their weight down, however, they need daily exercise through short walks or playtimes in the yard.
 Many Labradoodles enjoy playing and will spend much of their time in various activities, but they are not so high energy that they need a large yard or long periods of exercise.